TonyWWChen/stopwatch-simple-android/README.md

 stopwatch-simple-android
 ========================

-Simple android stopwatch that uses simple gestures for control
+Simple android stopwatch that uses simple gestures for control.

+- Tap to start.
+- Tap again to stop.
+- Tap again to reset.